darynafly/drone-control-tests/README.md

 This repository contains code and instructions for controlling a drone using **FMU** (Flight Management Unit) and **MAVROS** (MAVLink for ROS2).

-### **MAVROS Folder**

-The **MAVROS** folder contains the MAVROS node and code used to control the drone via **MAVLink** (the communication protocol for drones).
-This integration runs as a bridge between the drone's FMU and your ROS2 environment, allowing to send commands and receive telemetry using standard ROS messages and services.

 ## Run Simulation

 ### Start the simulation (On Ubuntu Laptop):